jigish/slate/README.md

         bind pad1:ctrl move 0,0 100,100 1

     Will bind the keystroke ctrl-numpad1 to moving the window to the screen at index 1 with top-left coordinate 0,0 and size 100,100

-    You can also use the following values in topLeftX, topLeftY, sizeX or sizeY and they will be replaced with the appropriate values:

-        screenOriginX = target screen's top left x coordinate screenOriginY = target screen's top left y coordinate screenSizeX = target screen's width
-        screenSizeY = target screen's height
-        windowSizeX = window's width
-        windowSizeY = window's height
-        windowTopLeftX = window's current top left x coordinate windowTopLeftY = window's current top left y coordinate

     Remember to offset with screenOriginX in your topLeftX and screenOriginY in your topLeftY when using the "screen" option (or when using multiple monitors in general) or your move operation will offset from the default origin (0,0) which is the origin of screen 0.